seralf/who-uses-linked-data/README.md

 This is currently a disordered list of links related to linked data adoption (and usage), collected for fun (and hopefully some actual future use, why not?).

+TODO:
+- [ ] re-organize the content
-TODO: organize the content, rewrite them in JSON-LD / turtle / whathever RDF serialization, costructing a giant knowledge base, domain the world maybe? :-)
+- [ ] rewrite them in JSON-LD / turtle / whathever RDF serialization you like
+- [ ] costructing a giant knowledge graph
+- [ ] domain the world maybe? :-)

 ## from the web